What is Web Scraping?

-Step 2: List pages require rows and have multiple pages while detail pages only have one page and only need columns.
+Step 2: Listing pages require rows and have multiple pages while detail pages only have one page and only need columns.

-Step 3: Starting with a list page, hover your mouse over the data until a highlighted box encloses all the information you are looking to scrape.
+Step 3: Starting with a listing page, hover your mouse over the data until a highlighted box encloses all the information you are looking to scrape.

-Step 4: Once the Row is highlighted, press shift, then on the tool select one of the suggest classes to lock in the selection.
+Step 4: Once the Row is highlighted, press shift, then on the tool select one of the suggested classes to lock in the selection.

 Step 5: You can now start selecting your individual data.
 Click on the Column tab and select “col1”.